 Journal Articles and Book Chapters

 - “Jonathan Edwards and Alexander Gottlieb Baumgarten.
 Aesthetic Theology and The Art of Beautiful Thinking.”
 In Edwards, Germany, and Transatlantic Contexts, ed.
 Rhys Bezzant, 113–33.
-New Directions in Jonathan Edwards Studies.
-Göttingen: Vandenhoeck & Ruprecht, forthcoming.
+New Directions in Jonathan Edwards Studies 3.
+Göttingen: Vandenhoeck & Ruprecht, 2022.

 - “Que Sera, Sera: The Controversial 1702 Harvard Commencement Quaestio on Whether the Immutability of God’s Decree Takes Away Human Freedom of the Will.”
 In Jonathan Edwards within the Enlightenment: Controversy, Experience, & Thought, edited by Daniel N. Gullotta and John T. Lowe, 283–98.
 New Directions in Jonathan Edwards Studies 7.
 Göttingen: Vandenhoeck & Ruprecht, 2020.

 - “The Tension between Jonathan Edwards’s ‘Controversies’ Notebook and Freedom of Will on Whether Reality Is Open and Contingent.”
 In The Global Edwards: Papers from the Jonathan Edwards Congress held in Melbourne, August 2015, edited by Rhys S. Bezzant, 121–35.
 Australian College of Theology Monograph Series.
 Eugene, OR: Wipf & Stock, 2017.